 Homelessness Partnership and Business Integration

-With a whole city effort required to address the rising issues, through supporting a collective of public and third-sector workers and organisations, Noisy Cricket utilised its research on homelessness to introduce businesses to a community of organisations working to end homelessness in Manchester
+With a whole city effort required to address the rising issues, through supporting a collective of public and third-sector workers and organisations, Noisy Cricket utilised its research on homelessness to introduce and mobilise businesses around a community of organisations working to end homelessness in Manchester

-With employment being one of the key causes of homelessness and opportunities in supporting people back to successful outcomes, Noisy Cricket worked with Hyper Island on a project to understand how Manchester’s growing and influential business community can help people back into work.
+With employment being one of the key contributors to rising homelessness AND opportunities in supporting people back to successful outcomes, Noisy Cricket is designing and developing an alternative recruitment model to understand how Manchester’s growing and influential business community can help people create secure and stable futures for themselves.